 Most student loan borrowers realize that student loan interest accrues daily.
-Most student loan borrowers also realize that the sooner you pay off your student debt, the less you will spend in interest over the life of the loan.
+Most student loan borrowers also realize that the sooner you pay off your student debt, the less you will spend on interest over the life of the loan.

 Taking this concept to its logical extreme is the idea of daily payments.
 Does making a daily payment to your student loan company help combat growing interest?
 Though tedious, is it the most efficient way to pay off debt?

-The biggest advantage that we can see to daily student loan payments would be the daily reminder about your student loan debt.
+The biggest advantage that I can see to daily student loan payments would be the daily reminder about your student loan debt.

 Additionally, making daily payments would reduce the amount spent on interest over the life of the loan compared to just making the same monthly payments on the due date.

 Most student loan companies will only set up automatic payments on a monthly basis.
 Unless your bank can set up auto bill pay on a daily basis, it means you will have to go through the steps every single day to make sure you do not miss one of these payments.

-Making daily student loan payments sounds super aggressive in theory, but for most people it is not the most efficient way to attack their debt.
+Making daily student loan payments sounds super aggressive in theory, but for most people, it is not the most efficient way to attack their debt.